ansible/ansible-documentation/README.md

 pip install gitpython typer
 ```

-Next, you'll need to ensure that you have both `ansible/ansible` and `ansible/ansible-documentation` cloned.
+Next, you'll need to ensure that you have both [`ansible/ansible`](https://github.com/ansible/ansible) and [`ansible/ansible-documentation`](https://github.com/ansible/ansible-documentation) checked out in sibling directories.

-Finally, run the tagging tool
+Lastly, run the various tasks with the tagging tool.

-Show missing tags:
+Show tags from ansible-core that are not present here:
 ```bash
 ./hacking/tagger/tag.py new-tags
 ```

-Build and push tags:
+Determine missing `anisble-core` releases from `--branch`.
+Create corresponding tags for releases in `ansible-documentation`, and push them:
 ```bash
 ./backing/tagger/tag.py tag
 ```